 With years of rhinoplasty surgery experience behind him, Dr. Wiener combines a wide variety of techniques with artistic vision to improve the form, and in many cases, the function, of each nose.
 Combining Rhinoplasty with a Septoplasty (reshaping the cartilage that separates the nasal airway) or other airway modifications can effectively treat certain breathing and sinus problems.

 In each Rhinoplasty consultation, Dr. Wiener will take all of the time necessary to evaluate your specific problems and goals and formulate a plan for success.
-Pictures will be taken and a detailed discussion addressing all of concerns will follow.
+Pictures will be taken and a detailed discussion addressing all of the concerns will follow.
 Dr. Wiener feels that effective communication with you is extremely important in obtaining the best possible results.